rwieruch/blog_robinwieruch_content/what-is-an-api-javascript.md

 +++
-title = "Nobody introduced me to the API" description = "There is a knowledge gap when it comes to APIs.
+title = "Nobody introduced me to the API" description = "A storytelling approach to learn about the term API.
+There is a knowledge gap when it comes to APIs.
 People assume that the knowledge about APIs is common ground, but it isn't.
 This article takes you on a journey to explore APIs and their empowering effects..." date = "2017-05-10T13:50:46+02:00" tags = ["Web Development"] categories = ["Web Development"]